 Unlimited Future, Inc., and the Wild Ramp

 Courtney grew up in eastern Kentucky and lived in the state until her early 20’s when she decided that there was a lot left unlearned by the conventional education she had received up to that point.
-That’s when she departed from Appalachia, first working for social justice and women’s rights with native peoples in South Dakota.
+That’s when she departed from Appalachia, first working on social justice and women’s rights with the Ihanktonwan Nation of South Dakota.
 This started a path of experiential learning where she lived in Utah building beautiful houses with natural materials, worked for solar energy non-profits in Colorado, organically farmed vegetables and worked for a small birch syrup business in Alaska.
-Returning to Appalachia last year was a deliberate move to act on the idea that young people need not seek a far off place to find their community but instead can create home where a place needs them.
+Returning to Appalachia in 2015 was a deliberate move to act on the idea that young people need not seek a far off place to find their community but instead can create home in a place needs them.

 Brittany Means Carowick